Summary Statistics in R

 Introduction to One-Way ANOVA

 The One-Way ANOVA is also known as one-factor ANOVA.
 It is the extension of the independent two-sample test for comparing means when there are more than two groups.
-The data in One-Way ANOVA is organized into several groups based on grouping variables (called factor variables too).
+The data in One-Way ANOVA is organized into several groups based on grouping variables (called factor variables, too).

 One-Way ANOVA in R

-Suppose we are interested in finding the difference of miles per gallon based on number of the cylinders in an automobile; from the dataset “mtcars”
+Suppose we are interested in finding the difference of miles per gallon based on the number of cylinders in an automobile; from the dataset “mtcars”.
+Let us get some basic insight into the data before performing the ANOVA.

 # load and attach the data mtcars